All 43 countries and territories that are on the UK’s green list

 Editor’s note: This story has been updated with the latest information.

 Nonessential international travel has returned.
 As of 17 May, Britons can head off on their long-awaited — and much-deserved — holidays to sandy beaches and warmer temperatures.

 The U.K. government is using a traffic light system for categorising countries based on their risk levels.
 The highest-risk countries are categorised as red, medium-risk countries are categorised as amber and the lowest-risk countries are categorised as green.

-Red countries are an extension of the travel ban list as we’ve come to know it.
-Non-British nationals or residents travelling from red countries are not permitted to enter the U.K. Those who are eligible to travel to the U.K. have to undergo a 10-day quarantine in a government-supervised hotel, which costs £1,750.
+Red countries are an extension of the travel ban list: Non-British nationals or residents travelling from red countries are not permitted to enter the U.K. Those who are eligible to travel to the U.K. have to undergo a 10-day quarantine in a government-supervised hotel, which costs £1,750.

-Meanwhile, those coming from the lowest-risk green countries will not need to quarantine for 10 days.
+And people coming from the lowest-risk green countries will not need to quarantine for 10 days either.
 However, they will still need to test two times: once prior to departure, which can be a lateral flow test, and once post-arrival, which must be a PCR test.

-This is a notable difference from summer 2020 when the U.K. employed a travel corridor policy, which permitted arrivals from low-risk countries to not have to quarantine or test at all.
+This is a notable difference from the summer of 2020 when the U.K. employed a travel corridor policy that permitted arrivals from low-risk countries to not have to quarantine or test at all.
 Some airline industry executives have highlighted that a two-test approach to the lowest-risk countries will price some families out of travelling abroad.

 However, pressure from the travel industry has resulted in testing companies lowering the prices of their PCR tests.
 One of the largest test manufacturers, Randox, which is based in Northern Ireland, announced that it was lowering the cost of its PCR COVID-19 tests for travel from £120 apiece to £60 apiece.
 Other manufacturers have followed suit in an effort to make testing more affordable for the masses, which sees many PCR tests hovering around the £50 mark.